gaainf/jira_connector/doc/jira_connector.md

 url (str): Jira URL like https://jira.atlassian.com
 limit (int, optional): Global limit of captured issues, 100 by default
 count (int, optional): Number of issues captured in the each iteration, 100 by deafult
-config (str): path to config file in YAML format
+config (str): path to config file in YAML format, which add and replace direct values

 ### Methods: